-Réka Deim is a PhD candidate at the Amsterdam School for Heritage, Memory and Material Culture, University of Amsterdam, participant of SPEME - Questioning Traumatic Heritage: Spaces of Memory in Europe, Argentina, Colombia and member of the research group Post Memories: Intergenerational Narratives of Conflict and NICA - Netherlands Institute for Cultural Analysis.
+Réka Deim is a PhD candidate at the Amsterdam School for Heritage, Memory and Material Culture, University of Amsterdam, participant of SPEME - Questioning Traumatic Heritage: Spaces of Memory in Europe, Argentina, Colombia and member of the research group Post Memories: Intergenerational Narratives of Conflict and of NICA - Netherlands Institute for Cultural Analysis.
 She obtained an MA degree in Cultural Analysis at the University of Amsterdam (2013) and previously she completed master’s programmes in Art History and English Literary Studies in Budapest (2011).
 Her research revolves around memory politics, traumatic heritage and art.
 Her current project focuses on public remembrance in Hungary's illiberal democracy through museums, memorials and memory activism.

 Conferences and workshops